Lady Macduff

 How does Lady Macduff’s murder differ from the murders of Duncan and Banquo?

+The difference between Macbeth’s earlier and later murders is one of Shakespeare’s most carefully constructed pieces of moral arithmetic.
 The earlier murders had political-strategic rationales.
-Duncan's death in A2S2 was the regicide that produced Macbeth's accession to the throne – the murder was the mechanism by which the Witches' "Thou shalt be king hereafter" prophecy was converted into political fact.
-Banquo's death in A3S3 was driven by the second of the prophecies – Banquo "shall get kings" – and by Macbeth's A3S1 calculation that Banquo's prophetic threat to Macbeth's dynastic future could only be addressed by Banquo's elimination.
-Both murders, however morally indefensible, had identifiable strategic functions in the political arithmetic Macbeth had constructed around the prophecies.
+Duncan’s death in A2S2 was the regicide that produced Macbeth’s accession; Banquo’s death in A3S3 was driven by the prophecy that Banquo "shall get kings" and by Macbeth’s A3S1 calculation that the dynastic threat could only be addressed by Banquo’s elimination.
+Both murders, however indefensible, had identifiable strategic functions.
+The Lady Macduff slaughter works outside this arithmetic.
+The A4S1 lines in which Macbeth orders the attack are exact:

 The castle of Macduff I will surprise;

-Seize upon Fife; give to th'edge o'th'sword
+Seize upon Fife; give to the edge o’ the sword

 His wife, his babes, and all unfortunate souls